Nancy Larson® Science

 Topics covered in each level are relatively far ranging as we find in most traditional classroom courses.
 Personally, I would rather see a focus on fewer topics at these young age levels, but in a nod to state and national standards, topics from many disciplines are covered each year.
 Kindergarten covers the human body and five senses, health, pets, plant growth, identifying living and non-living things, characteristics of objects, force and movement, seasons and weather.
 First grade addresses the life stages of human beings beginning with infancy, trees, sunlight, water, soil, animals, animal habitats, human anatomy, and insects.
 (Note: In my opinion, the first section on life stages of human beings seems superfluous; this is the sort of thing that comes up in ordinary discussions and interaction without having to be taught.)

 Topics covered in second grade are properties of matter, rocks, minerals, forces and work, simple machines, sound, light, and birds.
 Third graders study the solar system, elements, compounds, physical changes (physics), the atmosphere, weather, earth’s structure, plant structures and their functions, amphibians, and reptiles.
+Fourth graders learn about cells, classifying plants, characteristics of animals, ecosystems, energy, and electricity.

 Vocabulary receives more attention than is given in most other programs for these grade levels.
 Children practice reading and writing science vocabulary words then review those words in future sessions.
 A number of options for working with vocabulary words are suggested.
 Lessons are designed to reinforce other reading skills.